-...the University of Arkansas is one of the nation's fastest growing universities.
+...the University of Arkansas is one of the nation's top public research universities.
 Nestled in the Ozarks, we learn in one of the best places to live in the nation.
 This is where tradition and innovation merge, creating life-changing opportunities and discoveries that improve our world, one student at a time.
 The University of Arkansas is among the top public research universities in the U.S., that's why federal agencies like NASA and top industries turn to us to solve problems and advance technology.
-We are dedicated to Arkansas and determined to make a difference here and everywhere.
+We are dedicated to Arkansas and determined to build a better world.